Creating a Survey Challenge

 For example, if you ask "How did you arrive at the park today?" with options like _Car_, _Bike_, or _Public Transit_, you could:

-Show a parking satisfaction question only to visitors who selected Car
+- Show a parking satisfaction question only to visitors who selected _Car_

-Ask about bike rack availability only to those who selected Bike
+- Ask about bike rack availability only to those who selected _Bike_

-Skip both for visitors who selected Public Transit
+- Skip both for visitors who selected _Public Transit_

 To add branching logic to your survey, include a "Branch To" column in your steps table indicating which step number each option should lead to (for example, "7").
 If left blank, the survey continues to the next step as usual.

-Staging Follow-Up Surveys
+Staging Follow-up Surveys

 Beyond branching within a single survey, you can also stage entirely different follow-up surveys based on how a visitor responds.
 When a visitor completes a survey, OuterSpatial can automatically add the next survey to their "To Do" list based on their answers.